Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 ### Bugs

 I validated the code in [Jigsaw](https://jigsaw.w3.org/css-validator/) for the css, and the [W3c markup validation service](https://validator.w3.org/) for the html.
-When i validated the html code, i got an error that <button> must not be descendent of <a>.
+When i validated the html code, i got an error that button must not be descendent of a.
 It worked fine and looked good, but i had to change it.
-I then used a <div> with <a> as child element.
+I then used a div with a as child element.
 It worked fine, but i had to do some steps to make it work.
-The <div> is a block level element so had to give it a proper width, because it takes all of the available space.
+The div is a block level element so had to give it a proper width, because it takes all of the available space.
 I also had to center it with margin: 0 auto.

 ## Deployment